DataBiosphere/analysis_pipeline_WDL/testdata/README.md

 * 1KG_phase3_subset_chrX.vcf
 * unfiltered1KG_phase3_subset_chrX.vcf.gz -- the original chrX in the UWGAC repo
 * unfiltered1KG_phase3_subset_chrX.vcf -- the original chrX in the UWGAC repo, unzipped

+### gds/
+GDS files included in the gds/ folder are NOT mirrors of the files included in the original UWGAC repo.
+They were instead created using the current (v1.0.1) WDL version of this pipeline.

+### var_include/
+Variant include sample files pulled from UWGAC's repo.